Birth control in Africa: Health

 Africa has the highest maternal death rate, which measures the death rate of women from pregnancy and childbirth.
-The maternal mortality ratio in Sub Saharan Africa is 1,006 maternal deaths per 100,000 live births.
+The maternal mortality ratio in sub-Saharan Africa is 1,006 maternal deaths per 100,000 live births.
 A study by Rebecca Baggaley et al. suggests that increasing access to safe abortion would reduce maternal mortality due to unsafe abortions in Ethiopia and Tanzania.
 Alexandra Alvergne et al. argue in their study, 'Fertility, parental investment, and the early adoption of modern contraception in rural Ethiopia', that an increase in usage of family planning increases birth spacing which consequently decreases infant mortality.
-Although, there was no observed effect on overall child mortality, possibly due to a recent overall decrease in childhood death rates among both contraceptive users and non-users.
+However, there was no observed effect on overall child mortality, possibly due to a recent overall decrease in childhood death rates among both contraceptive users and non-users.

-Having unprotected sex in nearly all countries of Africa, especially at an early age, is associated with an increased risk of acquiring sexually transmitted diseases, most prolifically being HIV and AIDS.
-In Eastern and Southern parts of Africa, 1 in 4 adolescent girls and 1 in 5 adolescent boys between the ages of 15 and 19 tested positive for HIV in 2021-2022.
+In nearly all African countries, having unprotected sex, especially at an early age, is associated with an increased risk of acquiring sexually transmitted diseases, most prolifically HIV/AIDS.
+In eastern and southern Africa, 1 in 4 adolescent girls and 1 in 5 adolescent boys between the ages of 15 and 19 tested positive for HIV in 2021-2022.
 Increasing condom use in Africa would decrease rates of HIV transmission.

 Social

 According to Stephen Gyimah, women who have their first child at a younger age are less likely to finish school and will be likely limited to low-paying career options.
 Research suggests that a desire to continue with their education is one of the largest reasons that women use birth control and terminate pregnancies.

 Since birth control is not widely available, beginning a family at a young age is additionally correlated with a higher overall fertility rate.
 Alexandra Alvergne states that another benefit of longer birth intervals due to contraception use is an increase in parental investment and proportion of resources dedicated to each child.

-Two notable reasons for married women opting to use birth control are: to plan birth spacing and postpone pregnancies in order to achieve their desired family size.
+Two notable reasons for married women opting to use birth control are to plan birth spacing and postpone pregnancies in order to achieve their desired family size.